rebsod/rebsod/README.md

 ## ✨ Hey there!
 Welcome to my GitHub! ✨
-I am a third year bachelor student in Computer Science and Engineering, specialising in the Internet of Things.
+Third year bachelor student in Computer Science and Engineering, specialising in the Internet of Things.
 <br>Some courses included in my program are: Programming, Math, Electrical Circuitry, Computer Communication, Sensor Technology, Wireless Communications, Cyber Security, Android App Programming, and more!

 I love anything *sensors*, *circuits*, *wireless*, *cloud*, *UI*, *simplistic* and *artsy*.